 This slideshow looks back on five names from ECW's illustrious past who deserve to be inducted into the WWE Hall of Fame in the near future.

 Although he is rarely mentioned on WWE television, "The Franchise" Shane Douglas was one of the leading stars of the original ECW.

-In fact, Douglas actually ushered in the era of "Extreme", establishing ECW as a national presence when he famously double-crossed the diminishing National Wrestling Alliance back in August 1994.
+Douglas ushered in the "extreme" era, establishing ECW as a national presence when he famously double-crossed the diminishing National Wrestling Alliance back in August 1994.

 ECW at that point in time was a member of the NWA and Douglas was competing in a tournament to crown a new NWA World Heavyweight Champion.